Working with Iterators

 // 1, 2

-The method uses a generator, meaning that filtering occurs incrementally during iteration.
-This is memory efficient and allows for handling very large collections.
-If you do not iterate through all elements of the resulting iterator, you save computational effort since not all elements of the original iterator are processed.
+The method uses a generator, meaning filtering occurs incrementally as you iterate through the result.
+This is memory-efficient and allows processing very large collections.
+If you don't iterate through all elements of the resulting iterator, you save computational power because not all elements of the original iterator are processed.

 first (iterable $iterable, ?callable $predicate=null, ?callable $else=null): mixed